 Transport & Telecom: Popular for Expanding into Myanmar

-Foreign investors used to focus almost exclusively on the raw material and mining industries.
-However, tax breaks and deregulation by Prime Minister Thein Sein’s government are now drawing companies to other sectors in Myanmar.
+Global investors used to focus almost exclusively on the raw material and mining industries.
+However, tax breaks and deregulation by Prime Minister Thein Sein’s government are now drawing businesses to expand into other sectors in Myanmar.

-The biggest investors in Myanmar were Singaporean businesses, which are responsible for over half of all FDI in the country.
-Companies in Hong Kong ranked second, followed by the United Kingdom and China in third and fourth places respectively.
+Today, the biggest investors in Myanmar are Singaporean companies which are responsible for over half of all FDI in the country.
+Businesses in Hong Kong rank second, followed by the United Kingdom and China in third and fourth places respectively.

 “Most U.S. investments have indirectly entered into Myanmar through Singapore.
 Investments of some other countries entered into Myanmar indirectly through Singapore too, which is why Singaporeans are investing in Myanmar,” she said.